A Guide to Implementing Effective Print Security

 5. Man-in-the-Middle Attacks (MITM)

-Best Practices for Print Security
+Best Practices for a Print Security Threat

 1. Implement User Authentication for Print Jobs